-If you try to book in advance from your home country, you’ll see that prices start at $800 for just a 3-day safari in the Maasai Mara.
-Not many budget travelers can afford such a large amount, right?
+If you try to book in advance from your home country, you’ll see that prices start at 800USD for just a 3-day safari in the Maasai Mara.
+Not many budget travelers, and especially backpackers, can afford such a large amount, right?

 Moreover, if you want to get a better deal, one of the most common ways is to book it once you are in Nairobi.
-Normally, backpacker hostels offer the best rates, but the final price will never go lower than $120-$130 per day.
-The minimum number of days to book is 3 days; therefore, you’ll end up paying at least around $380 for the Maasai Mara safari.
-What is included in this package?
+Normally, backpacker hostels offer the best rates, but the final price will never go lower than 120-130USD per day.

 - Transportation (from and to Nairobi)

 - 3 meals a day (drinks not included)

 - Accommodation in a basic tent (often shared) outside of the National Park

 - One full game drive on the second day + a morning game drive on the third day (van shared with 7 other people)

 Yes, you understood it correctly.
 This package is a complete rip-off.

 You book a 3-day safari, but you only do 1.3 days of game driving.